IoannisChatzigeorgiou/VTC2022-Spring/README.md

 ## Re-run the simulations to obtain the data needed for fig. 2

-If you do not want to use the readily available simulation results but you prefer to re-run the simulations in order to obtain the results shown in fig. 2, set the folder "code_for_simulations" as the Current Folder in MATLAB.
+If you do not want to use the readily available simulation results but you prefer to re-run the simulations in order to obtain the results shown in fig. 2, set the folder "code_for_simulations" as the Current Folder in MATLAB<sup>&reg;</sup>.
 Then run `run_simulations_for_fig2` in the Command Window.

 A simulation, either for Random Linear Coding (RLC only) or for RLC with Syndrome Decoding (RLC with SD), runs 60,000 experiments.
-If you wish to increase or reduce this value, edit the MATLAB files "sim_intercept_RLC_only_for_fig2.m" (modify line 37) and "sim_intercept_RLC_with_SD_for_fig2.m" (modify line 39).
+If you wish to increase or reduce this value, edit the files "sim_intercept_RLC_only_for_fig2.m" (modify line 37) and "sim_intercept_RLC_with_SD_for_fig2.m" (modify line 39).

 When the simulations are completed, the following six files will be created in the folder "code_for_simulations" (assuming that the file "run_simulations_for_fig2" has not been edited):
 - data_RLC_K20_0p1.mat